PatrykBBB/dl-sysid-eeci2025/README.md

 We recommend setting up a Conda virtual environment with Python and the required packages for this course.

 First, follow the official [Anaconda installation guide](https://www.anaconda.com/docs/getting-started/anaconda/install) for your operating system.
-Once Anaconda is installed, open a terminal and run the following commands:
+Once Anaconda is installed, navigate to the project's root directory, open a terminal and run the following commands:

 ```bash
 conda create --name eeci python=3.12